wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 Because of the imperfections of the mind, its crude and restless nature, lack of discernment and insight, it takes itself to be the body, not the Self.
 All that is needed is to purify the mind so that it can realise its identity with the Self.
 When the mind merges in the Self, the body presents no problems.
-It remains what it is, an instrument of cognition and action, the tool and the expression of the creätive fire within.
+It remains what it is, an instrument of cognition and action, the tool and the expression of the creative fire within.
 The ultimate value of the body is that it serves to discover the cosmic body, which is the universe in its entirety.
 As you realise yourself in manifestation, you keep on discovering that you are ever more than what you have imagined.